Isaiah Stewart

-Isaiah Stewart II (born May 22, 2001) Nicknamed "Beef Stew" is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
+Isaiah Stewart II (born May 22, 2001), nicknamed Beef Stew, is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the Washington Huskies.
 Listed at 6 ft 8 in and 250 lbs, he plays the center and power forward positions.

 Stewart attended McQuaid Jesuit High School in New York in his first two years of high school, after which he transferred to La Lumiere School, a prep school in Indiana.
 He was a consensus five-star recruit and was ranked among the top players in the 2019 class.
 Stewart earned McDonald's All-American honors and was named Mr. Basketball USA and Naismith Prep Player of the Year.

 Early life

 Stewart was born in Rochester, New York.
-He grew up playing soccer and boxing.
+He grew up boxing and playing soccer.
 Starting in fifth grade, Stewart focused on basketball, which he was drawn to because of his size and athleticism.
 He played organized basketball for the first time at age 10, while attending elementary school in Rochester.
 At age 12, Stewart stood around 6 ft 0 in.

-High school career
+High school

 Stewart attended McQuaid Jesuit High School in his first two years of high school.
 When he was 14 years old, as a freshman, he stood 6 ft 7 in.
 In his freshman season, Stewart averaged 18.5 points, 12.4 rebounds and 3.1 blocks per game, recording two back-to-back 40-point games, and was named Rochester City Athletic Conference player of the year.
 In October 2016, he broke his tailbone during United States national under-16 team tryouts and consequently missed most of his sophomore season.
 On February 2, 2017, Stewart returned to the court, posting 35 points, 14 rebounds, and six blocks in his season debut.

 Entering his junior year, Stewart transferred to La Lumiere School, a prep school in La Porte, Indiana with a prestigious basketball program.
 In 19 games, he averaged 19.8 points, 11.2 rebounds, and 2.4 blocks per game, leading his team to a 25–4 record.
 Stewart earned MaxPreps Junior All-American honorable mention recognition.
 In his senior season with La Lumiere, he averaged 18.1 points, 11.3 rebounds, and 2.9 blocks per game, helping his team to a 30–1 record.
 Stewart won the Naismith Prep Player of the Year and Mr. Basketball USA awards.
 He was named to the USA Today All-USA first team and MaxPreps All-American second team.
 Stewart played in the McDonald's All-American Game, Jordan Brand Classic, and Nike Hoop Summit.